Congenital myopathy: Myopathies with fiber size variation

 occurs when type 1 fibers, the slow twitch fibers involved in sustaining activity, are smaller than type 2 fibers, the fast twitch fibers involved in quick activity.
 Since smaller type 1 fibers is not associated with nemaline myopathy, the most common type of congenital myopathy, it has not been studied in as great detail as many of the others.
 However, the smaller type 1 fibers explains why patients typically can participate in activities for shorter periods of time, but struggle with extended activity.

-Cause

 Diagnosis

 There are rarely any specific tests for the congenital myopathies except for muscle biopsy.
 Tests can be run to check creatine kinase in the blood, which is often normal or mildly elevated in congenital myopathies.
 Electromyography can be run to check the electrical activity of the muscle.
 Diagnosis heavily relies on muscle pathology, where a muscle biopsy is visualised on the cellular level.
 Diagnosis usually relies on this method, as creatine kinase levels and electromyography can be unreliable and non-specific.
 Since congenital myopathies are genetic, there have been advancements in prenatal screenings.